palacaze/gateau/README.md

 ### Finding dependencies

-*Gateau* offers a wrapper over the find_packages facilities to improve and extend the feature to include automated compilation of external dependencies as well as integrate those dependencies in the CMake find modules that will be generated for the project.
+*Gateau* offers a wrapper over the find_packages facilities to improve and extend the function to include automated compilation of external dependencies as well as integrate those dependencies in the CMake find modules that will be generated for the project.